The Access to Medicine Foundation

 The Foundation uses research to trigger change in how essential healthcare companies bring their medicines to people in low- and middle-income countries (LMICs).
 We use our tried-and-tested 'model for change' to define the actions that healthcare companies should take, analyse what companies are actually doing, and promote best practices.

 In 2022 we announced our new strategic direction.
-Our research scope now spans companies across five healthcare sectors, which we aim to mobilise in the fight against healthcare inequality: Big Pharma, generic medicine manufacturers, vaccine manufacturers, diagnostics companies and medical gas companies.
+Our research scope now spans companies across five healthcare sectors, which we aim to mobilise in the fight against healthcare inequality: R&D-based pharma companies, generic medicine manufacturers, vaccine manufacturers, diagnostics companies and medical gas companies.

 Recent publications have included the 2022 Access to Medicine Index; the 2021 Antimicrobial Resistance Benchmark; and a research report from our diabetes stream looking at what companies are doing – and what more they can do – to ensure access to insulin in LMICs.